estnltk/estnltk-workflows/enc_workflows/readme.md

   * `literature_old__sentences__hash` - table for storing sentence hash fingerprints of all documents; hash fingerprints are collected and stored for the purposes of later collection updating: for detecting which sentence tokenizations have been changed and which remain same;
   * `literature_old__morphosyntax__layer` - table for storing morphological and syntactic annotations of all documents;

-_Overwriting mode:_ pass flag `-r` to the script to remove the existing collection and start from the scratch.
+_Erasing mode:_ pass flag `-r` to the script to remove the existing collection and start from the scratch.
 Be aware that this deletes all the existing tables along with their content.

 ### Document insertion